PX4/PX4-Devguide/en/middleware/micrortps.md

 ### ROS2/ROS applications {#px4_ros_com}

 The [px4_ros_com](https://github.com/PX4/px4_ros_com) package, when built, generates everything needed to access PX4 uORB messages from a ROS2 node (for ROS you also need [ros1_bridge](https://github.com/ros2/ros1_bridge)).
-This includes all the required components of the *PX4 RTPS bridge, including the IDL files (required by the `micrortps_agent`), the `micrortps_agent` itself and the sources and headers of the ROS messages.
+This includes all the required components of the *PX4 RTPS bridge*, including the IDL files (required by the `micrortps_agent`), the `micrortps_agent` itself and the sources and headers of the ROS messages.

 The package has two separate branches:
 - a `master` branch, used with ROS2.
 It contains code to generate all the required ROS2 messages and IDL files to bridge PX4 with ROS2 nodes.